 Clinical Director Ear, Nose and Throat (ENT) Services

 Dr David Marty MBBS, FRACS

-The Clinical Director ENT Services provides clinical and medical leadership, and advice on models of care to support clinical excellence in ear, nose and throat and surgical support services.
+The Clinical Director, Ear Nose and Throat (ENT) Services is responsible for ENT clinical and medical leadership.
+The role advises on models of care in ENT to support clinical excellence.